Don't Answer Me

 "Don't Answer Me" is a 1984 song by the Alan Parsons Project from the album Ammonia Avenue.
 It reached number 15 on the Billboard charts in the United States and was the final Billboard Top 20 hit for the group.
 It also reached number 58 in the United Kingdom, the group's highest chart placing in their native country.
 The music video was rendered in comic book style, with art and animation by Michael Kaluta.

-The song
+Background

 Instead of the art rock and progressive rock sounds for which Alan Parsons was well-known, Parsons crafted "Don't Answer Me" in the style of Phil Spector and his Wall of Sound technique.
 Eric Woolfson, the co-writer, handled lead vocals on the single, with Mel Collins providing a saxophone solo with a "soothing yet destitute wail".

+In the United Kingdom, "Don't Answer Me" was released by Arista Records on 13 February 1984 in a picture sleeve in a 7" and 12" format.
+Both variants of the single included the track "You Don't Believe", with the 12" single also including "Games People Play" and "Old and Wise".